-At the time of printing the Individual tax return instructions 2015 this amount had not become law.
+At the time of printing the Individual tax return instructions 2016 this amount had not become law.

-If you were between 55 and 59 years old and received a superannuation lump sum, go to ato.gov.au/instructions2015 and read question M1 for more information on how this affects your taxable income, or family taxable income.
+If you were aged between your preservation age and 59 years old and received a superannuation lump sum, go to ato.gov.au/instructions2016 and read question M1 for more information on how this affects your taxable income, or family taxable income.
+For the meaning of preservation age, see Definitions on page 72.